-OFI AM'S ENGAGEMENT METHODOLOGY
+ENGAGEMENT METHODOLOGY

-OFI AM's engagement policy aims to move companies' practices forward through a dialogue-based approach to achieving a defined objective.
-Over the course of many years, OFI AM has developed management expertise in socially responsible investment (SRI), based on the work of its ESG research team.
-OFI AM's engagement policy is an integral part of this process of researching and assessing the sustainability of companies and, ultimately, of our asset management process.
+Ofi Invest AM's engagement policy aims to move companies' practices forward through a dialogue-based approach to achieving a defined objective.
+This engagement policy is an integral part of this process of researching and assessing the sustainability of companies and, ultimately, of our asset management process.
 This policy is expressed through dialogue with the companies, on the one hand, and by voting at shareholder meetings on the other hand.

-Regarding the management and use of plastic, OFI AM's ESG research team worked from March 2020 to May 2022 on a survey ordered by MACIF, our shareholder.
-OFI AM's ESG analysts engaged with 20 companies from eight different countries.
+Regarding the management and use of plastic, OFI AM's ESG research team (became Ofi Invest AM on 1st January 2023) worked from March 2020 to May 2022 on a survey ordered by MACIF, our shareholder.
+The ESG analysts engaged with 20 companies from eight different countries.
 The engagement process unfolded in several stages: